root-project/root/documentation/spectrum/Spectrum.md

 $$ k=1,2,3,...,I $$
 $$ x^{(0)} = [1,1,...,1]^T $$

-The basic function has the form
+The basic function has the form of

 ```{.cpp}
 char *Deconvolution1(float *source,